JANQLIANGTSAI/janqliangtsai.github.io/about.md

 ### PROFESSIONAL EXPERIENCE

 **Innovation Architect** (Present)
-California State Univetsity, Fresno
+California State University, Fresno

 "_Create sustainable and innovative solutions to solve real problems, challenges, and needs in both administrative and academic areas at Fresno State._"

-Engagement with key stakeholders to identify and understand opportunities for IT technology innovation with significant impacts to the university's core missions; Construct an innovation pipeline to track these opportunities, technologies and trends; Rapidly evaluate the viability and potential of identified technologies; Work with the wider IT Technology Office function to understand the impact of these new technologies on technology strategy, IT roadmaps, and business unit plans; Communicate activity, opportunities, insight, successes and failures as a result of the companys innovation activities and research to the wider IT community.
+Engagement with key stakeholders to identify and understand opportunities for IT technology innovation with significant impacts to the university's core missions; Construct an innovation pipeline to track these opportunities, technologies and trends; Rapidly evaluate the viability and potential of identified technologies; Work with the wider IT Technology Office function to understand the impact of these new technologies on technology strategy, IT roadmaps, and business unit plans; Communicate activity, opportunities, insight, successes and failures as a result of the company's innovation activities and research to the wider IT community.

 **Information Architect and Development Lead** (07/2006 - 08/2016)
 California State University, Fresno